Dom Luís I Bridge: Inception and construction

+20th and 21st centuries

 By the turn of the century (1908) electric carriages were installed in the city centre, extending to the bridge.

 On 1 January 1944, the toll system was extinguished and the bridge began to function as free infrastructure of the municipal authority of Porto.
 Originally and for more than a century, the bridge carried road traffic on both decks.
 Along with other vehicles, electric trams crossed the upper deck from 1908 until May 1959, and trolleybuses crossed both decks from May 1959 until 1993.
 By 1954, public works were initiated on the bridge under the direction of engineer Edgar Cardoso, who extended the decks and removed the electrification of the deck.

 In 1982, the bridge was designated a cultural heritage Imóvel de Interesse Público (Property of Public Interest) by national agency IGESPAR, the Portuguese Institute for the Management of Architectural and Archaeological Heritage.

 On 27 June 2003, the upper deck was closed to motor traffic in order to adapt the structure for the metro system.
 Infante Dom Henrique Bridge, 500 m upriver, was completed three months earlier to provide an alternative vehicle connection between Porto and Vila Nova de Gaia.
 The new "D Line" was inaugurated on 18 September 2005, and opened to the metro trams and pedestrian traffic.
 With more traffic and demographic growth, in March 2006, a project to enlarge the lower deck was elaborated by architect Virgínio Moutinho and engineers António and José António Campos e Matos.
 However, the municipal council of Porto asked the Direção-Geral do Património Cultural (Directorate-General for Cultural Patrimony) to avoid a decision on the project, as it was being rethought.

+The lower deck remained opened to general traffic until October 2021, when it closed temporarily to all traffic for the start of repairs and renovation work predicted to last about one year.
+When it reopened, in April 2023, the lower deck was restricted to public transport, taxis, cyclists and pedestrians.